 3.8.
 Sampling plan and testing methods for the detection of adulterants, preservatives and neutralizers in milk and milk products.

 3.9.
-Environmental contaminates such as pesticides, antibiotics, heavy metals in milk and milk products; Importance of milk contact surfaces, metallic contamination in dairy industry.
+Environmental contaminants such as pesticides, antibiotics, heavy metals in milk and milk products; Importance of milk contact surfaces, metallic contamination in the dairy industry.